petrilab-uva/2024-CDI-vaccine/README.md

 ## Project Summary
-The following repository contains the data and code used for analysis of bulk RNA sequencing data from the manuscript *Development of a Next-Generation Vaccine Against Clostridioides difficile Infection*, which has been submitted to *INSERT JOURNAL HERE*.
-It is accessable under DOI **__INSERT DOI HERE__**.
+The following repository contains the data and code used for analysis of bulk RNA sequencing data from the manuscript *Enhanced immunogenicity of a Clostridioides difficile TcdB vaccine adjuvanted with a synthetic dual-TLR ligand adjuvant*, which has been published in NPJ Vaccines.
+It is accessable under DOI 10.1038/s41541-025-01075-3 and can be found [here](https://pmc.ncbi.nlm.nih.gov/articles/PMC11836405/).

 ## Experimental Setup